 Halfway there: Suns beat Bucks for 2-0 lead in NBA Finals

-Devin Booker scored 31 points, Chris Paul had 23 and the Suns beat the Milwaukee Bucks 118-108 on Thursday night to take a 2-0 series lead.
+Booker scored 31 points, Paul had 23 and the Suns beat Milwaukee 118-108 on Thursday night to take a 2-0 series lead.

+The Suns have never been closer to an NBA title.
+Not bad for a team whose coach told them earlier this season had the league's sorriest starting unit, forcing the players to figure things out.

 The Suns surged ahead late in the first half, withstood Giannis Antetokounmpo's all-around effort to bring the Bucks back, and walked off winners again as fans swung orange rally towels all around them.